systematic-magic/pmc-docs/docs/source/research_papers_html.rst

    This section contains checks which are applicable to the references to all journals (including in-house ones).

-6.1.
-Check that author names in the List of Authors are in-line with the following format:

 .. raw:: html

-  <div style="font:bold 16px Courier;">Testing</div>
+  <div>6.1.
+Check that author names in the List of Authors are in-line with the following format:</div>

-LastName INITIALS optional Suffix (e.g. Sr, Jr, 2nd, 3rd, 4th)
+  <div style="font:bold 20px Helvetica;">LastName INITIALS optional Suffix (e.g. Sr, Jr, 2nd, 3rd, 4th)</div>

 .. image:: /_static/pic9_author_name_format.png
    :alt: Author Names format